zeroibc/my-mac-os/km-macros/readme.md

 I wrote about how I manage my huge macro library [here](https://forum.keyboardmaestro.com/t/notation-i-use-to-manage-my-macros/8907).

 All the macros/palettes are attached to this GitHub repository sorted into appropriate folders and I describe some of these macros/palettes below.
-For others, you can simply clone [this repo](https://github.com/nikitavoloboev/my-mac-os), import things and see what you like.
-I will be uploading essentially all the macros I use here.

 All global macros will have no trigger as they are called with Applescript from [Karabiner](https://wiki.nikitavoloboev.xyz/macOS/apps/karabiner/karabiner.html).
 Some macros will have a Usage comment in the beginning where I clarify how I personally use the macro.
 It looks like this: